 This approach encompasses, among other activity, consumer-led brand planning and development; investment in the quality and depth of our sales force; a conscious approach to distribution channel optimisation; investment in facilities and in our employees; and central procurement to attain economies of scale.

-Czech Republic: largest market share for spirits, vodka, bitters, rum
+Czech Republic: #1 in spirits, bitters, rum and vodka2

 View our full brands portfolio

 Poland and the Czech Republic are the Group's two largest markets.
-In the Czech Republic, we have the largest market share for spirits and are the leading vodka company and in Poland we are in a strong second position.
+In the Czech Republic, we have the largest market share for spirits and in Poland we are in a strong second position.

 These are the second and third largest economies in the Central and Eastern European region respectively and are projected by the Economist Intelligence Unit to have GDP growth over the next five years.